 Targeting approach Application 1.
 Service levels Lowest service levels normally in informal settlements and rural areas.
 2. Property value Applicable only to registered indigents in respect of subsidised or RDP housing to a value determined in addition to the R15 000 in terms of the Property Rates Act, 2004.
-3. Household income Threshold shall be R6 000 per household or an amount determined by the Council from time to time.
-Geographical (Zonal) targeting Specific areas (rural or urban) where households are regarded as poor irrespective of service level.
+3. Household income Threshold shall be determined in terms of socio-economic analysis equalling R1 500.00 per month per Indigent person with a maximum of R 3 000 per household or an amount determined by the Council from time to time.
+4. Geographical (Zonal) Specific areas (rural or urban) where households are regarded as poor targeting irrespective of service level.

-7.3 For each financial year the municipality will use household income and service levels as the targeting approach for the registration of indigent consumers.
+7.3 For the 2012/2013 financial year the municipality will use household income and service levels as the targeting approach for the registration of indigent consumers.